Annona glabra: Uses

 The flesh is sweet-scented and agreeable in flavor, but it has never attained general popular use unlike soursop and other related fruits.
 Experiments in South Florida have been conducted to use it as a superior rootstock for sugar-apple or soursop.
-While the grafts initially appear to be effective, a high percentage of them typically fail over time.
-Soursop on pond-apple rootstock has a dwarfing effect.
+While the grafts initially appear to be effective, a high percentage of them typically fail over time; and Soursop on pond-apple rootstock has a dwarfing effect.

 Recent research suggests that its alcoholic seed extract contains anticancer compounds that could be used pharmaceutically.

 Invasive species

 It is a very troublesome invasive species in northern Queensland in Australia and Sri Lanka, where it grows in estuaries and chokes mangrove swamps.
 The A. glabra tree was introduced to North Queensland sometime around 1912 as both a rootstock for similar Annona species such as Annona atemoya, the custard apple.
 A. glabra seedlings carpet the banks and prevent other species from germinating or thriving.
 It also affects farms as it grows along fencelines and farm drains.
 It also invades and transforms undisturbed areas.
-This can be observed in the case of Australia’s Eubenangee Swamp National Park where an outbreak occurred due to poor wetland management.
+This can be observed in the case of Australia's Eubenangee Swamp National Park where an outbreak occurred due to poor wetland management.

 In Australia, A. glabra seeds can be spread by the southern cassowary.
 Seeds of the fruit have been found in cassowary dung with dispersal distances of up to 5212 m recorded in one 2008 study in the journal Diversity and Distributions.
 The southern cassowary itself however is an endangered species in Australia.
-According to the Australian government’s Department of the Environment and Energy, there is only around 20-25% of cassowary habitat remaining.
-Additionally, part of the government’s recovery plan includes actions towards establishing nurseries filled with plants that the cassowary consumes.
+According to the Australian government's Department of the Environment and Energy, there is only around 20-25% of cassowary habitat remaining.
+Additionally, part of the government's recovery plan includes actions towards establishing nurseries filled with plants that the cassowary consumes.
 Because the A. glabra is among the foods eaten by southern cassowary, revegetation may be necessary to ensure that cassowary have alternative food sources available.
 When the A. glabra population is controlled, natural vegetation can regenerate without human intervention.

 Because of its impact on the environment as an invasive weed, the Australian government classifies the A. glabra as a Weed of National Significance (WONS).
 Additionally, the A. glabra was considered the highest ranked species in 2003 in a Wet Tropics bioregion weed risk assessment.
 In Sri Lanka it was introduced as a grafting stock for custard apples and spread into wetlands around Colombo.